flintrocks/flint/proposals/0003-external-calls.md

 The following solution was reworked following the discussion on October 25th, with the following goals in mind, roughly in order of decreasing importance:

  1. External contracts should be considered untrustworthy, and there will not (yet) be a way to change this.
- 2. External calls should always be surrounded with `do-try-catch` blocks.
+ 2. External calls should always be surrounded with `do-catch` blocks, where any call implies a `try`.
  3. Any data related to an external call should be specified at the call site.
  4. External calls should have a syntax distinct from regular function calls.
  5. The supporting syntax should feel similar to Swift (wherever possible).